cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/rhode_island-wage-theft-report.md

 * 0 months of rent for the average renter in rhode_island or 0 months of mortgage payments for the average homeowner in rhode_island.
 * 0 weeks of groceries for the average family in rhode_island.

+Some cases were worth even more money, however.
+Below is a breakdown of the number of cases filed in each amount range:

+* $0-$100: 58 cases (7.7% of all cases)

+* $100-$500: 151 cases (19.9% of all cases)

+* $500-$1,000: 135 cases (17.8% of all cases)

+* $1,000-$2,000: 135 cases (17.8% of all cases)

+* $2,000-$5,000: 105 cases (13.9% of all cases)

+* $5,000-$10,000: 64 cases (8.5% of all cases)

+* $10,000+: 109 cases (14.4% of all cases)

 ### Amounts paid to claimants

-1%% of the 2,292 wage theft cases provided by the Rhode Island Department of Labor and Training resulted in a payment to the claimant.
+About 76% of the 2,292 wage theft cases provided to CBS News by the Rhode Island Department of Labor and Training showed a payment was made to the claimant.
 The total amount paid to claimants was $4,571,119.01.

-Just because a person was paid doesn't mean they were paid the full amount they claimed.
-The median amount paid was 361.25.
-0.15357766143106458% of the cases paid were paid in full.
+Just because a person was paid doesn't mean they were paid the full amount they claimed: 12% of the cases paid were paid in full.

 ### Time taken to resolve cases